jamesdbrock/hffix/README.md

 ### User-Defined Fields and Custom Tags

 High Frequency FIX Parser does not enforce the data type of the Field Definitions for content fields in the FIX spec, so the developer is free to read or write any tag number with any field data type.
+See `hffix::message_writer` and `hffix::field_value` documentation under Extension for details.

 ## Using High Frequency FIX Parser

 ### Writing a Message Example

-This example program is in the _hffix_ repository at `test/src/writer01.cpp`.
+This example program is in the *hffix* repository at `test/src/writer01.cpp`.

 It writes a _Logon_ message and a _New Order - Single_ message to `stdout`.